duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_4_debug_reflash_mc.md

     avrdude done.
 Thank you.

-Finally remove the the repository to free up space on the robot and reboot the Duckiebot:
+Finally, remove the repository to free up space on the robot and reboot the Duckiebot:

     duckiebot $ cd .. && rm -rf fw-device-hut
     duckiebot $ sudo reboot